CatherineMeng/main-page/README.md

 Bachelor of Science, Electrical Engineering - Computer and Systems Engineering

 ## News
-*▶️ I am serving as the Publications Chair for [FCCM 2023](https://www.fccm.org/).* <br/>
+*🔘 I am serving as the Publications Chair for [FCCM 2023](https://www.fccm.org/). - January 2023* <br/>
-*▶️ My paper on Dynamic Tree Management for Monte-Carlo Tree Search Acceleration is accepted to the FPGA 2023 conference!* <br/>
+*🔘 My paper on Dynamic Tree Management for Monte-Carlo Tree Search Acceleration is accepted to the FPGA 2023 conference! - February 2023* <br/>
-*▶️ I am serving as the Proceeding Chair for [HiPC 2022](https://hipc.org/).* <br/>
+*🔘 I am serving as the Proceedings Chair for [HiPC 2022](https://hipc.org/). - October-December 2022* <br/>
-*▶️ I am selected as one of the finalists of the Ming Hsieh Ph.D.
+*🔘 I am selected as one of the finalists of the Ming Hsieh Ph.D.
 Scholar! - September 2022* <br/>

 ## Research & Publications

-* Accelerating Monte-Carlo Tree Search on CPU-FPGA Heterogeneous Platform
+* Accelerating Monte-Carlo Tree Search on CPU-FPGA Heterogeneous Platform (First Author)
   * Accepted as a **full paper** in the 32rd International Conference on Field-Programmable Logic and Applications [(FPL 22)](https://fpl.org/agenda/)
   * [**Code**](https://github.com/CatherineMeng/FPGA-Accelerated-MCTS) | [**Paper**](https://arxiv.org/abs/2208.11208)
-* FPGA Acceleration of Deep Reinforcement Learning using On-Chip Replay Management
+* FPGA Acceleration of Deep Reinforcement Learning using On-Chip Replay Management (First Author)
   * Accepted as a **full paper** and received the **Best Paper Award** in the 19th ACM International Conference on Computing Frontiers [(CF 2022)](https://www.computingfrontiers.org/2022/)
   * [**Code**](https://github.com/CatherineMeng/Hetero_RL) | [**Paper**](https://drive.google.com/file/d/1GOy_ehtrjD5hzoOI2Pr-hoSv7vl1zeUA/view?usp=sharing)
 * How to Avoid Zero-Spacing in Fractionally-Strided Convolution?
 A Hardware-Algorithm Co-Design Methodology (First Author)